SolarArbiter/SolarArbiter.github.io/usecases.md

 A _forecast_ is a piecewise-continuous time series of values parameterized by:

+1. Start time
-1. Lead time to start of forecast
+2. Lead time to start of forecast
-2. Interval duration
+3. Interval duration
-3. Intervals per submission
+4. Intervals per submission
-4. Forecast issue frequency
+5. Forecast issue frequency
-5. Value type (e.g. mean, max, 95th percentile, instantaneous)
+6. Value type (e.g. mean, max, 95th percentile, instantaneous)
-6. Interval label (start or end)
+7. Interval label (start or end)

-Each of the examples below is a valid forecast:

-- 5 minute lead time, 5 minute interval, 1 interval per submission, 5 minute frequency
-- 1 hour lead time, 1 hour interval, 1 interval per submission, 1 hour frequency
-- 75 minute lead time, 1 hour interval, 1 interval per submission, 1 hour frequency
-- 8 hour lead time, 1 hour interval, 24 intervals per submission, 1 day frequency (hour average forecasts for next day as of 16:00 previous day)

-A collection of forecasts is not required to share all parameters.
-For example, forecasts could be compared across different lead times or interval durations.
+See the [Forecast and Forecast runs](#forecastdef) section above for examples.

 ### Framework User and Framework Administrator {#users}
 {: .anchor}